512060578/ContrastiveLearning_PointCloud/README.md

 Unzip the downloaded file and put all the training `.h5` file into `Data_Train` folder.
 Then put all the testing `.h5` file into `Data_Test` folder.

 ## How to Run code
+For ModelNet40, modify the `k` which represents the number of categories to 40 For ModelNet10, modify the `k` which represents the number of categories to 10

-# Training the model
+### Training the model
 Run `train.py`
 Then the trained weight will be saved in the local.

-# Linear evaluation
+### Linear evaluation
 Modify the `model_name` in `linear_evaluation.py` to the weight saved by training the model
 Run `linear_evaluation.py`
 The plot for training history and t-SNE  will be saved.

-# Supervised model
+### Supervised model
 Run `supervised.py`